-TABLE III: FRET to Model Variables mapping for Autopilot (abbr. ap_12BAdapted/GlobalScope by global).
+TABLE III: FRET to Model Variables mapping for Autopilot (abbr. ap_12BAdapted/GlobalScope by global)

-FRET name Model path roll_angle global/Autopilot/Roll_Autopilot/Phi roll_hold_referenc e global/Autopilot/Roll_Autopilot/PhiRef_cmd roll_hold global/Autopilot/Roll_Autopilot/RollHold
+FRET name Model path roll_angle global/Autopilot/Roll_Autopilot/Phi roll_hold_reference global/Autopilot/Roll_Autopilot/PhiRef_cmd roll hold global/Autopilot/Roll Autopilot/RollHold

-Step 2: Architectural mapping.
-To generate monitors and automatically attach them at the right hierarchical level of the model, we need architectural data from the model.
 For instance, for [AP-003c-v3], we need the path, in the model hierarchy, of the Autopilot component mentioned in FRETISH.
 Additionally, we need information about the signals of the component, e.g., name, type (e.g., input, output), datatype (e.g., boolean, double, bus) that correspond to the variables mentioned in [AP-003c-v3].
 Our framework provides a mechanism to automatically extract the required data from a Simulink model.
 The mapping of the variables used in [AP-003c-v3] is shown in Table III.